vishleshpatel/PolicyBench/README.md

 ##Installation

 To install and run the tool, you need to have linux machine.
-To install, fork and clone the repository in your machine through:
+Next, Fork and clone the repository in your machine through:

     wget https://github.com/vishleshpatel/SDN_RuleSetGenerator